eyedeekay/imgmaker/README.md

   * **imgmaker/dtb**

 This file contains device trees.
-Soon, the device trees will be selectable interactively, but for now you need to set the DTFILE file variable which is just the name of the file(not the folder).

-        export DTFILE='sun8i-a33-q8-tablet.dtb'
+If you do not set the $DTFILE variable in advance, you will be presented with an interactive menu which lists all the .dtb file in this folder.

   * **imgmaker/hooks**

-This file contains scripts which can be customized in just about any way you like, because they're just scripts that are run right before the system is bootstrapped. imgmaker runs all the scripts ending in ".d.sh" in the hooks folder.
+This file contains scripts which can be customized in just about any way you like, because they're just scripts that are run right after the system is bootstrapped. imgmaker runs all the scripts ending in ".d.sh" in the hooks folder.